cesarderio/reading-notes/401-reading-notes/class-36.md

 [Redux Docs](https://redux.js.org/)

 ## Additional Questions

-Looking ahead at this module’s [course schedule](https://codefellows.github.io/code-401-javascript-guide/curriculum/#module-2), What do you look forward to learning?
+Looking ahead at this module’s [course schedule](https://codefellows.github.io/code-401-javascript-guide/curriculum/#module-8), What do you look forward to learning?

-*
+* I'm looking forward to learning more about dispatching actions to control state with Redux.

-What are your learning goals after reading and reviewing the [class README?](https://codefellows.github.io/code-401-javascript-guide/curriculum/class-06/)
+What are your learning goals after reading and reviewing the [class README?](https://codefellows.github.io/code-401-javascript-guide/curriculum/class-36/)

-*
+* My learning goals are to get more practice with controlling state and accompanying components.

 ## Things I want to know more about